spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 Properties set on a per-application basis always take precedence over properties set as the server configuration.
-This arrangement lets you override global server level properties on a per-application basis.
+This arrangement lets you override global server-level properties on a per-application basis.

 <!--END_TIP-->

 Properties to be applied for all deployed Tasks are defined in the `src/kubernetes/server/server-config.yaml` file and for Streams in `src/kubernetes/skipper/skipper-config-(binder).yaml`.
-Replace `(binder)` with the messaging middleware you are using — for example, `rabbit` or `kafka`.
+Replace `(binder)` with the messaging middleware you are using —- for example, `rabbit` or `kafka`.

 ### Memory and CPU Settings